 The second loop started like the first but much slower, with fewer people, less ambition, and more pain.
 My right calf was constantly on the verge of a full-on cramp.
 My right hip was growing more sore with each foot slip.
 I swear the trail was permanently slanted from left to right!
 Maybe I was the one who was permanently slanted.
 Regardless, I began to feel pain in areas I didn’t even know contained muscles.

 A few runners passed me within the first couple miles of the second lap, and then for the first time in about three hours I was alone.
 At first, I continued chugging along listening to the status reports I would give myself about how wet my feet were or how far I was going to run before I walked again.
 Who else can I talk to?
 Just myself.
 Then, without another runner in my vision to remind me that I was in a race and not just out for a solo journey of hurt, I stopped and just listened.
 It was quiet, so very quiet.
 I was reminded of my childhood in Proctor when I would go out into the woods in the winter and stand in the silence and ponder things or ponder no things.
 There is something so intense about winter silence-no sounds, nothing moving, white everywhere, and cold.
 Those conditions always seem to force my thoughts inward.
-Then I heard something I had not heard for many years and is only present when almost nothing else seems to be.
+Then I heard something I had not heard for many years and is only present when almost nothing else is.
 It was a cold, hollow wind blowing through derelict trees that instantly made me feel small and insignificant and seemed to lay waste to walls I’d built.
 Its a sound that saps the heat right out of your bones with a shiver and leaves your mind clear and cold like brass.
 I found myself with a full accounting of how much I hurt, how far I still had to go, and the glaring fact that my wife has no finish line to look forward to.

 ALK lung cancer is a lifetime diagnosis.
 There will always be a need for continuous treatment.
 Even with the advent of targeted therapies, ALK will eventually grow resistant to them.
 That’s part of the struggle she faces each day.
 The other part is the cumulative effect of two and half years of surviving cancer: the cognitive effects from the drugs passing through the blood brain barrier; joint aging from radiation, fractures, and bone mets; surgeries, loss of time, loss of the life she once knew, loss of her identity, and the loss of our unborn son Isaac.
 Each of these things would be devastating to deal with on their own.
 She faces them all.

 So often people want to fix things.
-They hear about someone’s cancer and want to make it better.
+They hear about my wife’s cancer and want to make it better.
 They want to soothe the suffering by putting a positive spin on it.
 They do it out of love or perhaps to assuage their own fear but what they are actually doing is delegitimizing the suffering.
 They don’t realize it but that’s what’s happening when they say things like, “my grandpa had stage 1 such and such and man that was scary, but you know what, he pulled through!” (read: you can too!) or “you know, any of us can drop dead at any minute.” (read: I don’t have a terminal disease that is forcing me to face death in his beady little eyes but somehow I know exactly what you are going through because a piano might land on my head as I walk down the street.
 That can happen!)
 As her husband, I desperately want to fix it all.
 I want to absorb the cancer in to my body, feel every bit of her pain so she doesn’t have to, or be as relentless as she is, but I know I can’t do any of that.
 And when it comes to worthless pat phrases that roll off the tongue because one doesn’t know what else to say, I can be the worst offender.

 What people going through serious health issues really need is someone to stand with them and acknowledge their suffering.
 “That really sucks.
 I am so sorry you are going through that” and then shut up and let the suckiness exist untouched.
 There is nothing my wife can do to change the fact that she has cancer.
 She has to face that reality every day, involuntarily.
 She doesn’t have a choice to engage in Relentless Forward Progress.
 It’s literally a life or death proposition.